Spring Pruning for Your Trees and Shrubs

 How to Maintain a Tree’s Current Size

-Pruning now will curb some of the woody plant’s growth potential, says Clif.
+Spring pruning will curb some of the woody plant’s growth potential, says Clif.
 So if you have a tree that wasn’t planted in the right place and you need to control its size—before more dire measures of removal are necessary—now is a good time to consider pruning.

-Pairing pruning with a growth regulator is another option this time of year to help your trees keep their shape longer.
+Pairing spring pruning with a growth regulator is another option this time of year to help your trees keep their shape longer.
 Applying a growth regulator right as the tree goes from bud to bloom means the plant will uptake the regulator at the most effective time.

 Rather than inhibit the plant, growth regulator helps redirect resources from canopy growth to other places, such as fibrous root production and defense chemicals that make the tree more resistant to common stresses it sees in an urban environment.